apache/nuttx/configs/sim/README.txt

   the emulation of multiple CPUs by creating multiple pthreads, each run a copy of the simulation in the same process address space.

-  The simulation SMP implemention is incomplete, however.
-Two critical SMP functions are not implemented:

-    - int up_cpu_pause(void)
-    - int up_cpu_resume(void)

-  These are used to start a new task on a different CPU:  (1) the other CPU is stopped or paused, (2) the OS datastructures for that CPU are modified, then (2) the other CPU is resumed.
-Unfortunately, I have not yet thought of a way to implement them in the simulation.
+  At present, the SMP simulation is not fully functional:  It does operate on the simulated CPU threads for a few context switches then fails during a setjmp() operation.
+I suspect that this is not an issue with the NuttX SMP logic but more likely some chaos in the pthread controls.

-  Currently, for example, you can enable SMP for ostest configuration by
+  You can enable SMP for ostest configuration by enabling:
-  enabling:

     -# CONFIG_EXPERIMENTAL is not set
     +CONFIG_EXPERIMENTAL=y